-Depending on how you’d like to follow certain trends, select the correct metric direction to accomodate your needs.
+Depending on how you’d like to follow certain trends, select the correct metric direction to accommodate your needs.
 For this demonstration I will choose “Both” so that any increase or decrease will be detected.

 For Metric Anomaly Detection, we want to specify a few values.
 These include:

 - Trending higher sensitivity

 NOTE: Check out our docs for more info on Metric Anomaly Detection sensitities

 We also want to specify which channels this alert should be sent to.
 Currently, Moesif supports sending alerts to the following channels:

 To add a channel to send the alert to, click the New Channel button.

 NOTE: If you have already added the channel you want previously, simply click on the “Select a channel” dropdown and select your previously added channel.

 After clicking this, you’ll see a new modal appear which allows you to pick a channel and add in the relevant details.
 In this example, I will add a new Email channel.